Fiften activists from Curitiba, Brazil have revealed today that they have been receiving constant death threats since the last week of September.

 All the threats are of a homophobic nature and characteristic of hate crimes expressing a high degree of cruelty.

-They have been being received by telephone at home and at work, by mobile phone, e-mail and social media since the last week of September.
+They have been being received by telephone at home and at work, by mobile phone, e-mail and

 The phone calls are being made from public telephones.